ChronixDB/chronix.server/README.md

 improve the code and issue a pull request.

 ## Building Chronix from Scratch
 Everything should run out of the box.
-The only three things that must be available:
+The only two things that must be available:
 - Git
 - JDK 1.8
-- Gradle

 Just do the following steps: